Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Abstract

 \section{Abstract}

-The number of Android smartphone and tablet users has experienced a rapid growth in the past few years and it raises users' awareness on the privacy and security of their mobile devices.
-The features of openness and extensibility make Android unique, attractive and competitive but meanwhile vulnerable to malicious attack.
-There are lots of users rooting their Android devices for some useful functions, which are not originally provided to developers and users, such as backup and taking screenshot.
-However, after observing the danger of rooting devices, the developers begin to look for other non-root alternatives to implement those functions.
-ADB workaround is one of the best known non-root alternatives to help app gain higher privilege on Android.
+The number of Android smartphone and tablet users has experienced a rapid growth in the past few years and it raises users' awareness on privacy and security issues of their mobile devices.
+There are lots of users rooting their Android devices for some useful functions, which are not originally provided to developers and users, such as taking screenshot and screen recording.
+However, after observing the danger of rooting devices, the developers begin to look for non-root alternatives to implement those functions.
+Android Debug Bridge (ADB) workaround is one of the best known non-root alternatives to help app gain a higher privilege on Android.
 It used to be considered as a secure practice until some cases of ADB privilege leakage have been found.
-In this project, we design an approach and implement a couple of tools to detect the privilege leakage in Android apps.
-We apply them to analyse three real-world apps with millions of users, and successfully identify three ADB privilege leaks from them.
-Moreover, we also conduct an exploitation of the ADB privilege in one app, and therefore we prove the existence of vulnerabilities in ADB workaround.
-Based on out study, we propose some suggestion to help developers create their apps that could not only satisfy users' needs but also protect users' privacy from similar attacks in future.
+In this paper, we propose an approach to identify the potential privilege leakage in Android apps that using ADB workaround.
+We apply our approach to analyze three real-world apps that are downloaded from Google Play Store.
+We then present a general methodology to conduct exploitation on those apps using ADB workaround.
+Based on our study, we suggest some mitigation techniques to help developers create their apps that not only satisfy users' needs but also protect users' privacy from similar attacks in future.